 What is the percentage of international students?

-65% of our students are Spanish and the remainder join us from different countries across world.
-Currently, we have 40 nationalities in the school.
+65% of our students are Spanish and the rest come from different parts of the world.
+Currently, there are 40 nationalities in the school.

 Is it a problem if my child does not speak English?

-We understand that families can move at any time of the year, so we do accept throughout the academic year.
-However, entries are considered on a case-by-case basis.
+We understand that families can be transferred at any time of the year so we do accept children during the school year.
+However, each case will be studied on an individual basis.

-Is it difficult to integrate and to adapt to the school?
+Is it difficult to integrate and adapt to school?

-The students of St. George are great hosts.
-We have a strong sense of family where we warmly welcome new students with enthusiasm.
-We know that, in the end, children spend more time at school than at home during term time, so our priority is to make them feel happy in the school.
-We have a “Buddy system” where our current students support new students arriving to St. George.
+St. George’s students are great hosts.
+We have a great sense of family where we welcome new students with enthusiasm.
+We know that, in the end, children spend more time at school than at home, so our priority is to make them feel happy among us.
+We have a “Buddy system” where our students volunteer to “sponsor” new students.

-Will students be able to enter Spanish university?
+Will they be able to access the Spanish university?

-Yes.
-Students can enter national universities, both public and private, as well as British and foreign universities.
-We validate studies in Spain at 4º ESO and Bachillerato studies are validated with the Spanish system.
+Yes, students can access national universities, both public and private, as well as British and foreign universities.
+Our ESO and Bachillerato studies are validated with the Spanish system.